pappasam/vim-keywordprg-commands/README.md

 Creating commands is super easy, but this plugin does come with some command implementations to get you started:

-* `:Def` look up a word's English definition using [dict-wn](https://packages.debian.org/stretch/dict-wn).
+* `:DefEng` look up a word's English definition using [dict-wn](https://packages.debian.org/stretch/dict-wn).
 This uses a locally-installed version of [wordnet](https://wordnet.princeton.edu/).
-* `:Syn` look up a word's English synonyms using [dict-moby-thesaurus](https://packages.debian.org/sid/text/dict-moby-thesaurus).
+* `:SynEng` look up a word's English synonyms using [dict-moby-thesaurus](https://packages.debian.org/sid/text/dict-moby-thesaurus).
 This uses a locally installed version of [moby-thesaurus](http://www.moby-thesaurus.org/).
 * `:Pydoc` look up a Python keyword using [pydoc](https://docs.python.org/3.8/library/pydoc.html).

 ## Notes